resema/cheatsheets/cpsa-f.md

 > - **explain the significance** of such cross-cutting concepts
 > - **decide on and design** cross-cutting concepts, f.ex. persistence, communication, GUI, error handling, concurrency
 > - **identify and assess potential interdependencies** between these decisions

+- Explanation:
+  - concepts which **affect serveral building blocks of the system**
+  - often **represent central technical decisions**
+  - used to **solve recurring problems** aka. *cross-cutting concerns*
+- Examples:
+  - fundamental technology decisions
+  - selection of frameworks, tools or libraries
+  - usage of technology
+  - conventions for interfaces

 ---
 ## 2.5.
 Patterns (R1, R3)